ps51/fakeLottery/README.md

-# ES6-LOTTERY
+# fakeLottery

-A LOTTERY PROJECT BUILT WITH ECMASCRIPT 6
+A lottery project built with ECMASCRIPT 6

 ## Build Setup